PR0M3TH3AN/SeedPass/README.md

     - **Scalability:** Facilitates handling larger databases by allowing the index to be pieced together from multiple posts rather than relying on a single large file.
     - **Reliability:** Enhances the robustness of data retrieval by distributing the index across multiple posts, reducing the impact of potential data corruption in any single post.

+- **Automatically Post Index to Nostr After Every Edit**
+  - **Description:** Implement an automated process where any modification to the password index triggers an immediate update to the Nostr relays.
+  - **Benefits:**
+    - **Real-Time Backups:** Ensures that backups are always up-to-date with the latest changes.
+    - **Data Consistency:** Minimizes the risk of discrepancies between local data and Nostr backups.
+  - **Suggested Approach:**
+    - **Hook Integration:** Integrate hooks in the `EntryManager` or relevant modules to detect changes and trigger posting.
+    - **Error Handling:** Implement robust error handling to manage failed posts without disrupting the user's workflow.
+    - **User Notifications:** Inform users of the backup status after each edit (e.g., success, failure).

 ### **7. Advanced CLI Mode**
 - **Develop an Advanced CLI Mode with Enhanced Functionalities**
   - **Description:** Create a more sophisticated Command-Line Interface (CLI) mode that supports advanced operations beyond the basic functionalities.